radiatoryang/mohair/README.md

 # mohair

 Mohair is a Unity Editor tool that uses Roslyn code analysis (only syntax, not semantic) to automatically scan your C# code for Yarn Spinner commands and functions, and produce Markdown + HTML documentation.

+It takes your Yarn Command or Yarn Function binding, then looks at the underlying C# method and its associated code comments and

 (TODO: show example documentation)